guberArmin/PG6301-1-20V-Exam/README.md

  On deploying this website to `travis-ci` I got error `Jest did not exit one second after the test run has completed.
 `.
 Reason for it was that I use `setTimeout` to wait 30 seconds before sending loot box to all users on `/loot` page.
-This **was not** problem locally on my machine, but to be able to use continuous integration I had to adjust test for `loot-boxes component` setting `jest.setTimeout(32000)` and after all tests are done wait for 31 seconds to be sure that setTimeout from `ws-handler` is done.
+This **was not** problem locally on my machine, but to be able to use continuous integration I had to adjust test for `loot-boxes component`.
+I did this by setting `jest.setTimeout(32000)` and after all tests are done wait for 31 seconds (using promise with setTimeout) to be sure that setTimeout from `ws-handler` is done.
 This leads to approximately 40 seconds testing on running of `yarn test`.
 I felt that this is not huge problem as we do not perform that operation often.
 Solution for this problem I found [here](https://stackoverflow.com/questions/50818367/how-to-fix-err-jest-has-detected-the-following-3-open-handles-potentially-keepin